dartsidedev/xcontext/README.md

 This package is an experiment to get rid of the `SomeClass.of(context).someMethod` calls in a codebase.
 As I was talking to people new to Flutter, I noticed that some people just can't wrap their heads around it, while simple getters and methods just feel intuitive to all of them.

-The package also tries to simplify other method calls that for some reasons require the `context` to be passed in (think of `showDialog(context)`).
+The package also simplifies other function calls that require the `context` to be passed in.

-Using the extension might make your code easier to type, read and understand.
+I wrote the package in a way that is easy to customize to your needs and selectively add or hide extensions.

-I wrote the package in a way that is easy to customize to your needs and style preference, so it's easy to selectively add extensions.
+Using the package will hopefully make your code easier to type, read and understand.

-It's important to mention that the `.of` static methods should not be considered bad or evil in any way.
+It's important to mention that the `.of` static methods should not be considered harmful in any way.
 If you like that idiom, please feel free to continue using it!

 ## Usage